taf2/curb/README.markdown

     gem install curb --platform=ruby -- --with-curl-lib=C:/curl-7.39.0-devel-mingw32/bin --with-curl-include=C:/curl-7.39.0-devel-mingw32/include

 Or, if you downloaded the archive:

-    $ rake install
+    $ rake compile && rake install

 If you have a weird setup, you might need extconf options.
 In this case, pass them like so:

-    $ rake install EXTCONF_OPTS='--with-curl-dir=/path/to/libcurl --prefix=/what/ever'
+    $ rake compile EXTCONF_OPTS='--with-curl-dir=/path/to/libcurl --prefix=/what/ever' && rake install

 Curb is tested only on GNU/Linux x86 and Mac OSX - YMMV on other platforms.
 If you do use another platform and experience problems, or if you can expand on the above instructions, please report the issue at http://github.com/taf2/curb/issues

 On Ubuntu, the dependencies can be satisfied by installing the following packages: